 That said, you should notice movement by the time you are halfway through your treatment, or in five months, whichever is longer.
 If you don’t notice a difference, you should bring this issue up with your dentist or orthodontist.
+There can be any number of reasons why your Invisalign treatment is not on track.
 (If he or she does not seem to think there is a problem, it might be wise to get a second opinion.
 Our dentist finder tool can help.)

 How Does Invisalign Timing Compare to Braces?